 The powder tester quantifies the flow characteristics of a material bringing a scientific approach to the development of solutions for tough powder handling applications.
 By reliably differentiating the flow properties of different materials, and even different grades of the same material, it supports confident equipment design, delivering right first time handling solutions, even for tricky to handle powders.

 All construction, across the complete range of stainless steel and mild steel equipment, is handled in-house, the skill and motivation of the workshop providing the flexibility to efficiently deliver bespoke solutions wherever required.

-Together these capabilities make for strong and reliable partnerships in materials handling projects as the following case
+Together these capabilities make for strong and reliable partnerships in materials handling projects as the following case studies demonstrate.

 Prince Minerals - developing a reliable solution for abrasive materials

 At its site in Stoke-on-Trent , Prince Minerals Limited, a leading international processor of speciality industrial minerals, mills silica sands to produce powders.
 Milled silica is transported by bucket elevator from the ball mill up through the building so that it can fall under gravity through a desk sieve, and then onto an air classifier.

 Cost -effective in terms of initial capital outlay and energy efficiency, bucket elevators are a sound choice for this application but Prince Minerals had encountered a number of reliability-related issues with an earlier system.
 In a recent upgrading project the brief to Guttridge and SGH Equipment, the project engineers responsible for installation, was to engineer a solution that would significantly enhance reliability.